Skip to content

 • Maillard reaction, also known as the browning reaction, is an interaction between sugar and amino acids in the steak when heated to 285°and 350° over high heat, browning the meat to enhance the flavor and add more crispness.
 This is not the same as caramelizing.

-• You will need at least a 12” pan to sear multiple steaks at a time.
+• You will need at least a 12” pan to sear multiple steaks simultaneously.

 More Steak Recipes